 According to the Florida Department of Highway Safety and Motor Vehicles (HSMV), registrations issued in the name of an individual expire at midnight on the day of their birth date, except for mobile homes and commercial vehicles.
 Mobile homes expire at midnight on the last day of the month of December.
 Commercial vehicles expire at midnight on the last day of the month of May (if registered semiannually) or December (for annual registration).

-So the registration / license tags on your Florida registered vehicle would expire on your birthday at midnight and thus need to be renewed before this time.
+So the registration and license tags on your Florida registered vehicle would expire on your birthday at midnight, and thus need to be renewed before this time.

 The delinquent fee is applied beginning on the 11th calendar day of the month succeeding the renewal period.
 The exact expiration date is shown on the current registration certificate; therefore, the registered owner should be well aware of when their registration expires in Florida.

-The FL law goes on to say that any person whose motor vehicle registration has been expired for a period of 6 months or less commits a noncriminal traffic infraction, punishable as a non-moving violation.
-Any person whose motor vehicle registration has been expired for more than 6 months shall upon a first offense be subject to the penalties such as paying a civil penalty and delinquent fee, if applicable, either by mail or in person, within 30 days after the date of issuance of the citation.
+The Florida law goes on to say that any person whose motor vehicle registration has been expired for a period of six months or less commits a noncriminal traffic infraction, punishable as a non-moving violation.
+Any person whose motor vehicle registration has been expired for more than six months shall upon a first offense be subject to the penalties such as paying a civil penalty and delinquent fee, if applicable, either by mail or in person, within 30 days after the date of issuance of the citation.

-So it will depend upon how long your tags had been expired as to what your penalties will be.
-If they were expired less than 6 months you should be facing just a traffic infraction which appears to come with a fine.
-If however you have not renewed your vehicle's registration for over 6 months than you will be facing harsher penalties.
+Therefore, it will depend upon how long your tags had been expired as to what your penalties will be.
+If they were expired less than six months you should be facing just a traffic infraction, which appears to come with a fine.
+If, however, you have not renewed your vehicle's registration for over six months than you will be facing harsher penalties.